monikazm/eth-mike-frontend/Doc/SimulatorDocumentation.md

 * input: how simulator is controlled (keyboard and gamepad)
 * auto_movement: what kind of trajectories we simulate (currently: linear and sinusoidal) - in the hardware this would be implemented in a PID controller to make the robot move
-* assessment: (TO BE CHAGED TO TASKS) where all tasks are defined (both assessments and exercises)
+* task: where all tasks are defined (both assessments and exercises) - specific task implementations inside `task/types` subfolder

 ## How to add a new task to the simulator

-See [here](https://gitlab.ethz.ch/RELab/eth-mike/eth-mike-simulator/-/commit/791746397fc2cc8343fca8536fd2140a70f5d535) for a commit where a new task (Teach and Reproduce exercise)was added as an example.
+See [here](https://gitlab.ethz.ch/RELab/eth-mike/eth-mike-simulator/-/commit/791746397fc2cc8343fca8536fd2140a70f5d535) for a commit where a new task (Teach and Reproduce exercise) was added as an example - note that some file / folder naming was different (assessment changed into task)

-1. Go to `logger.py` and add `AssessmentType.NewTask: 'NewTask',` at the end of the existing list.
+1. Go to `logger.py` and add `TaskType.NewTask: 'NewTask',` at the end of the existing list.
 2. If your implementing an "active" task (patient needs to move, i.e. requires keyboard/gamepad input), go to `input/backends/kayboard_input.py` and `input/backends/gamepad_input.py` and add your new task to the list (see other tasks for guidance).
-3. In `datamodels.py`add your task to the class AssessmentType (NOTE: naming needs to be changed to TaskType).
+3. In `datamodels.py`add your task to the class TaskType.
-4. Add a new file to `assessment/modes` folder and give it a name corresponding to your new task name (follow the format `new_task.py`)
+4. Add a new file to `task/types` folder and give it a name corresponding to your new task name (follow the format `new_task.py`)
 5. Copy and paste one of the existing tasks that is the closest to what you want to do and modify what's neccessary.
 Define what does the simulator do in `on_start` and `on_update` (every loop)
-6. Add your new task to `assessment/modes/__init__.py`
+6. Add your new task to `task/types/__init__.py`
-7. Add your new task to `assessment/factory.py`
+7. Add your new task to `task/types.py`
 8. Run the code - either by rebuiding the simulator with the build.bat or directly from the Pycharm terminal (see [readme](https://gitlab.ethz.ch/RELab/eth-mike/eth-mike-simulator/-/blob/master/README.md) for the command to use)